Chest pain. It’s so scary.

 However:

-While this technique will bring you excellent temporary relief, you may want to consider switching from “anxiety management” to anxiety CURE.
+While this breathing technique will bring you excellent temporary relief, you may want to consider switching from “anxiety management” to anxiety CURE.
 You don’t have to “manage”, “control” or “deal” with anxiety and panic attacks.

 There are ways to cure this condition, without medication (who wants to depend on those for life?).